Peer-2-Peer Lending vs Bonds

 Secondly, with the P2P market rising, the P2P platforms care a lot about security guarantees to win more investors.

-You can pick a loan from various risk categories and check creditworthiness of the borrowers.
+You can pick a loan from various risk categories and check the creditworthiness of the borrowers.
 Some platforms also offer buy-back guarantees: a commitment to repay the debt in full, in case the borrower goes bankrupt.
 It’s usually done within 60 days or so.

 Some platforms, such as HNW Lending, have introduced new security regulations.